Publisher onboarding journeys: benchmarking and best practices

 Of course, onboarding is also so much more than just newsletters and apps.
 It’s also about

-- If you have community features, such as comment sections or social groups, help them be a part of them and activate participation
+• Activation – if you have community features, such as comment sections or social groups, help them be a part of them and encourage participation

 The Washington Post is an interesting, impressive example here.
 They keep onboarding very simple (just 3 steps) focusing mainly on newsletter sign but also personalizing based on a user’s interests and routine.
 In this way, they bring the newsletter to the reader, based on their existing reading habits, rather than trying to build a new habit.